fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 `stdlib_open_hash_map`, corresponding to the files:
 `stdlib_32_bit_key_data_wrapper.f90`, `stdlib_chaining_hash_map.f90`,
 and `stdlib_open_hash_map.f90`.
-The module `stdlib_32_bit_key_data_wrapper` providess an interface to the 32 bit hash functions of the Standard Library module, `stdlib_32_bit_hash_functions`, providing wrappers to some of the hash functions so that they no longer need to be supplied seeds.
-The module `stdlib_chaining_hash_map` defines a datatype, `chaining_hash_map_type`, implementing a simple separate chaining hash map noted more for its diagnotics than its performance.
-Finally the module, `stdlib_open_hash_map` defines a datatype, `open_hash_map_type`, implementing a simple open addressing hash map noted more for its diagnotics than its performance.
+The module `stdlib_32_bit_key_data_wrapper` provides an interface to the 32 bit hash functions of the Standard Library module, `stdlib_32_bit_hash_functions`, providing wrappers to some of the hash functions so that they no longer need to be supplied seeds.
+The module `stdlib_chaining_hash_map` defines a datatype, `chaining_hash_map_type`, implementing a simple separate chaining hash map noted more for its diagnostics than its performance.
+Finally the module, `stdlib_open_hash_map` defines a datatype, `open_hash_map_type`, implementing a simple open addressing hash map noted more for its diagnostics than its performance.

 These maps use separate chaining with linked lists and linear open addressing, respectively, to deal with hash index collisions, and are